 How to Get a CPAP Prescription:

-While your family doctor can write a prescription for a CPAP machine, it’s a better idea to see a sleep specialist and do a sleep study.
+While your health care provider can write a prescription for a CPAP machine, it’s a better idea to see a sleep specialist and do a sleep study.
 Technology has advanced so much recently that a sleep study can now be done 100% at home, with no need to spend the night at a sleep lab.

-The sleep study will find your AHI, and from that information, the sleep specialist can prescribe the best pressure to treat your sleep apnea.
+The sleep study will determine your level of sleep apnea—mild, moderate, or severe—based on the number of breathing stoppages that occur per hour, also known as your Apnea-Hypopnea Index or AHI.
+From that information, the sleep specialist can prescribe the best pressure to treat your sleep apnea.

 When you buy your machine from CPAP.com, we will set the pressure based on your doctor’s orders.
 Once CPAP.com has your prescription on file, you don’t have to submit it again.
 We’ll safely and confidently store it for you so that when you’re ready for your next purchase, you can buy it quickly and easily.